annycarolinew/annycarolinew/README.md

 # Hi there, I'm Anny 👋🏾

-### 📊 Data Science Student & Former Systems Developer
+### 📊 Data Science Student & Technician in Systems Development

 I am currently an undergraduate Data Science student at Federal University of Minas Gerais (UFMG).
 With a background in technical system development at Technical College of the Federal University of Minas Gerais, I bridge the gap between building robust software and extracting actionable insights from data.